marlonmacf/delivery/README.md

 - In order to use MongoDB, custom service classes were required to persiste the tokens.
 - Registered a user to allow normal server authentication and authorization.
-- Registered a client with "authorization_code" amd "refresh_token" grant types.
+- Registered a client with "authorization_code" and "refresh_token" grant types.

 ## Dependencies